-While there is a moderate-high demand for water in Koondrook-Perricoota Forest, Commonwealth environmental water is unlikely to be used at the site unless issues regarding potential third party impacts are resolved.
+While there is a high demand for water in Koondrook-Perricoota Forest, it is unlikely that Commonwealth environmental water will be delivered to this site in 2019-20.
+Commonwealth environmental water is unlikely to be used at the site unless issues regarding potential third party impacts are resolved.